raimuucka/ArduinoSTM32wiki/Libraries.md

 ####Built-in and Maple specific libraries

 * SPI.
-Working, but lacks full Transaction support.
+Partially working.
+But missing attachInterrupt and detachInterrupt, and also lacks full Transaction support.
 Transactional SPI is a new feature to Arduino 1.5+.
 Full support for Transactional SPI should be available soon.
 * I2C.
 Working, but is a software implementation, and has a maximum speed of around 250kbps.
 Speed improvements
 * EEPROM.
 Untested.
 An EEPROM library written for the Maple IDE is part of the repository, but has not been tested its likely it doesn't work.
 * FreeRTOS.
 Untested.
 Sources from the original Maple IDE installer. (see also http://forums.leaflabs.com/topic.php?id=221)